bquast/bquast.github.io/_posts/2014-07-29-ggvis-shiny-and-html5-slides.md

 ## Error: bind_shiny() must be run inside a shiny app.
 {% endhighlight %}

 As you can see, running the code through knitr produces an error message.
-If we want to correctly parse the slidy graph in slides, we need to specify the **runtime** in the **YAML** frontend as such:
+If we want to correctly parse the slidy graph in slides, we need to specify the **runtime** in the **YAML** front matter as such:

 ```
 ---